katiejacobson/se_project_aroundtheus/README.md

 I would like to add the capability to add more text for each card so it could function as a "travel diary" of sorts.

 The submission button is disabled until form validation passes.
 However, when the form is closed and then reopened, the submission button is enabled.
 This should be fixed in later versions.

+When an image is clicked on, the image gets larger but when the image is closed, the resulting image is misaligned with the background containers.